ZarnackGroup/racoon_clip/docs/tutorial.rst

     # for the demultiplexing functionality or for data with experiment_type "iCLIP" or "iCLIP2"
     barcodes_fasta: "path/to/barcodes.fasta" # barcodes need to have the same names as specified in the samples parameter above

-Which steps will racoon_clip run by default?
+Which steps will racoon_clip run by default
 ---------------------------
 This depends on the experiment_type.
 If not specified otherwise racoon_clip will run the following: